tudelft3d/geo2020/faq/index.md

 - - -

-#### Withdrawing from P4
+#### Withdrawing from A3

 - inform your supervisors, the coreader and the delegate examiner
-- send an email to the Board of Examiners (examencommissie-bk@tudelft.nl) stating your name and student number, and declare that you withdraw from P4.
+- send an email to the Board of Examiners (examencommissie-bk@tudelft.nl) stating your name and student number, and declare that you withdraw from A3.
-- you need to refill the P4 form before the next P4 period, thus to register again.